nihal111/nihal111.github.io/_posts/2016-05-08-playing-with-aliases.markdown

 + Once KEY and VALUE are abstracted, they are appended to the `.bash_aliases` file using {% highlight bash %}echo -e "\nalias $KEY='$VALUE'" >> /home/user/.bash_aliases{% endhighlight %}
 **Note:**  The -e flag is for enabling interpretation of backslash escapes like "\n" (newline). `echo "string" >> file` is used to append "string" at the end of file.

-+ The `alias $KEY='$VALUE'` allows you to use your newly declared permanent alias in the running terminal too, by declaring a temporary variable.
++ The `if [ -f ~/.bash_aliases ]; then . ~/.bash_aliases fi` allows you to use your newly declared permanent alias in the running terminal too, by loading the bash_aliases file again.
 Not doing this, would result in restarting of terminal for changes to take effect.
+(Thanks Vinayak for pointing out)

 #### Usage
 + For single word aliases, scrapping the inverted commas would do.